-- For this Committee, there is an underspend against the revenue budget of £124,000, but this is expected to change to an overspend of £37,000 by the end of this financial year. - The position for the Council as a whole at the end of the first quarter is an underspend against the revenue budgets of £831,000.
-At this stage we expect to remain within budget for the year. - Capital expenditure totaling £848,000 has been incurred between 1 April and 30 June, for the projects which sit within this Committee's remit.
-This represents slippage of £3.679m. - Overall capital expenditure totaling £1.671m has been incurred during the first quarter, against a budget of £28.754m.
+- For this Committee, there is an overspend against the revenue budget of £234,000, but this is expected to worsen to an overspend of £389,000 by the end of this financial year. - The existing overspend is comprised of an overspend within Parking Services of £36,000 and an overspend of £198,000 on Planning Services - The position for the Council as a whole at the end of the third quarter is an underspend against the revenue budgets of £1.0m.
+However this figure includes a number of large grants received that will be carried forward into 2019/20 and at this stage we expect to remain within budget for the year. - There has been capital expenditure of £61,000 to date this year for the projects which sit within this Committee's remit.
+This represents slippage of £0.167m. - Overall capital expenditure totaling £8.539m has been incurred during the first three quarters, against a revised budget of £24.246m.

-Revenue Budget 1st Quarter 2018/19
+Revenue Budget 3rd Quarter 2018/19